John Wallar

 Mending Communication Lines

-John Wallar talks about being under Chinese mortar fire while working on a line gang.
-He describes his team's job and how they went about mending broken communication lines.
+John Wallar recounts his experiences being under Chinese mortar fire while working with a line gang.
+He explains the tasks his team undertook and the methods they used to repair damaged communication lines.

 Share YouTube: